 European Empires: An Introduction, 1400–1522

 Learn about European empires and Europe’s history of expansion

 It’s the encounters that occurred beyond European borders that shaped Europe itself.
-On this course, you will explore the history of encounters Europe has had with the rest of the world.

 You will become familiar with the origins and nature of European interactions with the lands and people beyond its borders.
 This includes investigating the discovery of a westward route to the Americas and the building of states, nations and empires.

 This online course will focus on primary sources and introduce you to some of the key events, issues and themes of European history that still resonate today.

 The course offers an introduction to key events in modern European history, analysing European imperialism through a variety of themes including violence, colonialism, and economic and cultural exchange.

 The course is three weeks long and is organised chronologically:

 - Week 1 – The Rise of Europe.
 We trace Europe’s rise from a comparatively insular and isolated continent in the Middle Ages to the very beginnings of its colonial empires in the early modern period.